novemberde/mcp-youtube/README.md

 5. Create a new Pull Request

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [COPYING](COPYING) file for details.